Kathryn Lewek: Career

-She was advised not to sing the Queen of the Night in The Magic Flute, but despite it, has performed the role hundreds of times in the finest opera houses in Europe and the United States.
+She was advised not to sing the Queen of the Night in The Magic Flute, yet Lewek has performed the role hundreds of times in the finest opera houses in Europe and the United States, holding the record for most performances in the role at the Metropolitan Opera.
 She has sung at Aix-en-Provence and in Barcelona.
 In 2017 she appeared as Ginevra in Cecilia Bartoli's Ariodante at the Salzburg Festival.
-She has also sung the title role in Lucia di Lammermoor.
+She has also portrayed the title role in Lucia di Lammermoor.

 In 2017, she and Susanna Phillips sang the Mass in C-minor of Wolfgang Amadeus Mozart.

 Since 2013, Lewek has performed Queen of the Night in The Magic Flute at the Metropolitan Opera every season.
-The same year, she was scheduled to perform Cunegonde in Leonard Bernstein's Candide with Washington National Opera, but pulled out due to pregnancy and was replaced by Emily Pogorelc.

 In 2018, she sang as Zerbinetta in Ariadne auf Naxos with the patronage of the Deutsche Oper Berlin.
+The same year, she was scheduled to perform Cunegonde in Leonard Bernstein's Candide with Washington National Opera but pulled out due to pregnancy and was replaced by Emily Pogorelc.

 In 2019, Lewek accused critics of insulting her figure, who called her body shape "buxom" and "stocky".

+In 2024 Kathryn Lewek starred as Olympia, Antonia, and Giulietta in the Salzburg Festival production of The Tales of Hoffmann.